The baby name Brooks mixes a polished style with a outdoorsy, country vibe.

 But maybe this swiftly rising surname name is really all about contrasts.

 It’s a name at home in pinstripes or a pick-up truck.
-Parents might worry that a name is too formal or too casual.
+Parents might worry that any baby’s name is too formal or too casual.
 The baby name Brooks offer both – it’s easy to imagine a man named Brooks as an athlete or an accountant, a river rafting guide or a surgeon.

 What do you think of the baby name Brooks?